facebookresearch/habitat-lab/examples/siro_sandbox/README.md

     1. WASD keys
     2. hold R and move mouse
 * `M` to reset to a new episode.
+* For humanoid:
+    * I - walk forward in the camera yaw direction
+    * K - walk backward in the opposite to camera yaw direction
+    * (camera yaw and pitch control via keybord or mouse controls from the step above)

 ## Collecting a rearrange demonstration with a solo user-controlled humanoid (no robot agent)